mras0/mjs/README.md

 The project is currently light on the documentation front, but here is what's available so far:

 * [Implementing a Garbage Collector in C++](https://mras0.github.io/mjs/doc/gc/initial.html) about how the garbage collector was implemented
-* [Supporting ECMAScript 3rd Edition](doc/es3/es3.md) on the work being
+* [Supporting ECMAScript 3rd Edition](doc/es3/es3.md) on the work done
-  done to support ES3 (very incomplete)
+  to support ES3 (very incomplete)

 ## Support